ProofDrivenQuerying/pdq/react-ui/README.md

-  PDQ react-ui JavaScript UI
+  PDQ react-ui

-  PQD web UI made in React
+  PQD web UI made in React.js with JavaScript

   The source code is available for free for non-commercial use.
   See the LICENCE file for details.